Textualize/textual/docs/styles/links/link_background.md

     --8<-- "docs/examples/styles/link_background.py"
     ```

-    1. This label has an hyperlink so it won't be affected by the `link-background` rule.
+    1. This label has a hyperlink so it won't be affected by the `link-background` rule.
     2. This label has an "action link" that can be styled with `link-background`.
     3. This label has an "action link" that can be styled with `link-background`.
     4. This label has an "action link" that can be styled with `link-background`.